School Counselor Jobs in USA with Visa Sponsorship

 Do school counselors qualify for H-1B visa sponsorship?

-Yes, school counselors typically qualify for H-1B sponsorship as the role requires specialized knowledge in counseling psychology, student development, and educational systems.
+Yes, school counselors typically qualify for H-1B visa sponsorship as the role requires specialized knowledge in counseling psychology, student development, and educational systems.
 Most positions require a master's degree in school counseling or related field plus state licensing, which satisfies the specialty occupation requirement.
 Public school districts and educational institutions commonly sponsor counselors.

 What degree do I need for school counselor visa sponsorship?